jchristn/SimpleUdp/README.md

 ## Special Thanks

-Thanks to community members that have helped improve this library!  @jholzer @charleypeng
+Thanks to community members that have helped improve this library!  @jholzer @charleypeng @seatrix

 ## Need TCP Instead?